Home Compare JBHT vs UPS

 J.B.
 Hunt Transport Services vs United Parcel Service: Which Stock Looks Stronger in 2026?

-United Parcel Service holds the cleaner structural position, with the lead spread across growth and valuation.
+The structural profiles are close, with United Parcel Service carrying a narrow edge on growth.
 J.B.
 Hunt Transport Services still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, J.B.
 Hunt Transport Services carries the stronger setup — intact trend against United Parcel Service's broken trend.
 That leaves a split case: the structural lead stays with United Parcel Service, but the market is not currently confirming it.

 INDUSTRY COMPARISON